vmc-project/vmc-documentation/content/installation/geant4_vmc/_index.md

   - If ROOT and Geant4 environment was defined using `thisroot.[c]sh` and `geant4.[c]sh` scripts, there is no need to provide path to their installations.
 Otherwise, they can be provided using `-DROOT_DIR` and `-DGeant4_DIR` cmake options.

-  - Since ROOT 6.18, building the VMC library is optional.
-When using ROOT built with the vmc option enabled, then Geant4 VMC will automatically use the VMC library from ROOT, otherwise the VMC stand-alone library has to be provided using `-DVMC_DIR` cmake option.
+ - Since Geant4 VMC 5.4, the VMC stand-alone library has to be provided using `-DVMC_DIR` cmake option.
+If the VMC stand-alone library is not found, the cmake will fall back to ROOT and try to build against its VMC library (availble if ROOT was built with the `vmc` option enabled) and a deprecation warning will be issued.

 4. After the configuration has run, CMake will have generated Unix Makefiles for building Geant4 VMC.
 To run the build, simply execute make in the build directory:
 ```